55 Days at Peking: Plot

-The film is set during the Battle of Peking (1900) (modern day Beijing).

 Starvation, widespread in China, is affecting more than 100 million peasants by the summer of 1900.
-Approximately a thousand foreigners from various western industrialized countries have exploited their positions inside Peking's legations, seeking control of the weakened nation.
+Approximately a thousand foreigners from various western industrialized countries are surrounded and trapped in Beijing's legations.
 The Boxers oppose the westerners and the Christian religion and are planning to drive them out.

-The turmoil in China worsens as the Boxer secret societies gain tacit approval from the Dowager Empress Cixi.
-With 13 of China's 18 provinces forced into territorial concessions by those colonial powers, frustration over foreign encroachment boils over when the Empress encourages the Boxers to attack all foreigners in Peking and the rest of China.
-When the Empress condones the assassination of the German ambassador and "suggests" that the foreigners leave, a violent siege of Peking's foreign legations district erupts.
-Peking's foreign embassies are gripped by terror, as the Boxers, supported by Imperial troops, set about killing Christians in an anti-western nationalistic fever.
+The turmoil in China worsens as the Boxer secret societies gain tacit approval from the Empress Dowager Cixi.
+With 13 of China's 18 provinces forced into territorial concessions by those colonial powers, frustration over foreign encroachment boils over when the Empress encourages the Boxers to attack all foreigners in Beijing and the rest of China.
+When the Empress condones the assassination of the German ambassador and "suggests" that the foreigners leave, a violent siege of Beijing's foreign legations district erupts.
+Beijing's foreign embassies are gripped by terror, as the Boxers, supported by Imperial troops, set about killing Christians in an anti-western nationalistic fever.

 The head of the US military garrison is US Marine Major Matt Lewis, loosely based on the real Major John Twiggs Myers, an experienced China hand who knows local conditions well.
 A love interest blossoms between him and Baroness Natasha Ivanova, a Russian aristocrat who, it is revealed, had an affair with a Chinese General, causing her Russian husband to commit suicide.
 The Russian Imperial Minister, who is Natasha's brother-in-law, has revoked her visa in an attempt to recover a valuable necklace.
-Although the Baroness tries leaving Peking as the siege begins, she is forced by events to return to Major Lewis and volunteers in the hospital, which is battered by the siege and is running out of supplies.
+Although the Baroness tries leaving Beijing as the siege begins, she is forced by events to return to Major Lewis and volunteers in the hospital, which is battered by the siege and is running out of supplies.
 To help the defenders, the Baroness exchanges her very valuable jeweled necklace for medical supplies and food, but she is wounded in the process and later dies.